hownowstephen/adventofcode/2020/README.md

 ### Dec 7th: [Groovy](https://groovy-lang.org/)

-Diving into the JVM for an adventure in trees
+Diving into the JVM for an adventure in ~trees~ graphs (sort of)

-to run
+to run (both parts)
 ```
-groovy part1.groovy
-groovy part2.groovy
+groovy bags.groovy
 ```

 installing groovy on OSX